Boom! Shake the Room

 "Boom!
-Shake the Room" is a song by American hip hop duo DJ Jazzy Jeff & the Fresh Prince.
+Shake the Room" is a song by American hip-hop duo DJ Jazzy Jeff & the Fresh Prince.
 The track samples the 1973 song "Funky Worm" by the Ohio Players.
 Released on July 16, 1993, by Jive Records as the second single from the duo's fifth studio album, Code Red (1993), the single peaked at numbers 13 and 12 on the US Billboard Hot 100 and Cash Box Top 100, as well as topping the charts of Australia, Ireland, Spain, and the United Kingdom.
 Its music video was directed by American film director Scott Kalvert, featuring the duo performing onstage in front of a live crowd.

 Critical reception

-Larry Flick from Billboard described 'Boom!
-Shake the Room' as a "butt-shaggin' pop/hip-hop romp", remarking that the "highly danceable jam has a shouted, air-punching chorus that should work well in a live environment."
+Larry Flick from Billboard magazine described "Boom!
+Shake the Room" as a "butt-shaggin' pop/hip-hop romp", remarking that the "highly danceable jam has a shouted, air-punching chorus that should work well in a live environment."
 Troy J. Augusto from Cash Box felt it "slams harder than any single this duo has so far produced", noting that the "groovin' track boasts sing-a-long chorus that'll make Hammer blush for sure".
 Dave Sholin from the Gavin Report said, "With the success Will Smith's had as The Fresh Prince of Bel-Air, he and Jazzy Jeff will probably do more than just "shake the room" at some stations.
 School is out for summer and the duo's latest has potential to light up those request lines."
 Australian music channel Max included it in their list of "1000 Greatest Songs of All Time" in 2018.
 Upon the release, Music & Media wrote, "It looks like they're having a party on the border between hip hoponia and the land of swingbeat.
 Shake it, don't fake it!"